aws-solutions-library-samples/aws-insurancelake-etl/docs/schema_mapping.md

 The schema mapping configuration can be used to flatten nested data structures.

-Fuzzy matching is available for nested data and will match on the fully expressed nested entity names (in other words, `contacts.role.name`)
+Fuzzy matching is available for nested data and will match on the fully expressed nested entity names (for example, `contacts.role.name`).

+{: .note }
-**The schema mapping file cannot be used to rename/map fields in place within nested data structures.
+The schema mapping file cannot be used to rename or map fields in place within nested data structures.
 When no mapping file is present, the recommended schema mapping file will only contain the first level of the nested data structure.
-This behavior reflects the ability of Spark's alias function; it can only rename columns in the first level.**
+This behavior reflects the ability of Spark's alias function; it can only rename columns in the first level.

 See [changetype documentation](./transforms.md#changetype) for a different method to rename fields in place within a nested data structure.

+{: .note }
-**When referencing elements within an array structure, it is not necessary to specify the element index.
-Simply use dot notation to reference any fields within the array.**
+When referencing elements within an array structure, it is not necessary to specify the element index.
+Simply use dot notation to reference any fields within the array.

 Example schema mapping that flattens and renames a nested data structure:
 ```csv